crazyfree/vutimoji/README.md

 No options is available now, request if you want

 ### Demo
-Please clone project and run `npm run dev` and see files in `test` folder
+Please clone project and `npm run dev` and then run `index.html` in test folder

 ### License